Worshipful Company of Barbers: Barber-Surgeons' Hall and arms

 The first hall was built on Monkwell Street.
 The current hall is at Monkwell Square after its predecessor was completely destroyed by bombings during World War II.

 After the licensing of dissection in 1540, public demonstrations took place four times a year in the Great Hall of Barber-Surgeons' Hall – with a crowd surrounding a table.
 Attendance was compulsory for all 'free' surgeons.
 The dissected corpses were buried in the churchyard of St Olave's, Silver Street.
 By 1568, the Court of Assistants of the Company ordered wooden raised seating to be erected in the Hall during anatomies.
 By the 17th century, travelers noted that the universities at Padua and Leiden possessed purpose-built anatomical theatres.
 Inigo Jones was commissioned to design and build one for the Surgeon-Barbers, but died (1652) before it was finished.
 The work was completed by John Webb in 1636.

 The herb garden that surrounded the Hall was used to create medicinal samples and is considered one of the reasons that people were able to escape during the Great Fire of London in 1666, as it kept the fire away from that side of the building.
 However, the anatomy theatre was the only Company building to survive the Great Fire of London in 1666.

 The second hall was designed by Edward Jarman, whose plan provided a courtyard, with the main part of the Hall on its west side again using bastion 13 of the Roman wall.
 The buildings remained substantially the same until 1784 when the anatomy theatre was demolished to make way for housing.
 In 1869, economic constraint necessitated the leasing of the dining hall and kitchen areas for warehouse use, the Company retaining little more than an entrance lobby and Courtroom (which became the new dining hall) on the ground floor, and a staircase leading to a committee room and accommodation for the Beadle.

 On the night of 24 August 1940 the second hall and its environs were slightly damaged by a high explosive bomb (the first to fall on London in the Second World War) but on the night of 29 December 1940 the Hall and surrounding area were almost totally destroyed by incendiary bombs which started fires that raged for three days.
-On 13 May 1969, the current Hall was opened by Her Majesty Queen Elizabeth the Queen Mother.
+On 13 May 1969, the current Hall was opened by Queen Elizabeth The Queen Mother.

 With the merger of the Barbers' Company and Surgeons' Fellowship in 1540 to become the Company of Barbers and Surgeons, the hall was called Barber-Surgeons' Hall – a name that continues despite the fact that the company is once again the Barbers' Company since the secession of the surgeons.

 Similarly, the arms of the present-day company continue to be those granted in 1569 after the merger: a quartered combination of the arms of the Barbers' Company (granted 1451, with fleams – 1st and 3rd quarters) and the badge of the Fellowship of Surgeons (1492, a crowned rose on a 'spatter' (or spatula) – 2nd and 4th quarters).